 Draw a line diagonally across the corner.
 If you would like a 4″ bag depth sew a 4″ line.
 Stitch with a straight line ensuring you backstitch at each end.
 Repeat for the second corner of the bag.
-Boxing the corners gives the bag shape.
+Boxing the corners gives the bento bag shape.

 Finally, let’s add a handle to the origami bag.
 If you are using fabric turn under each short end by 1/4″ and press.
 Fold the fabric in half so the right sides face each other and stitch along the edge, backstitching at each end.
 Turn the tube right sides out (this is a little fiddly but doable).

-Gather the two triangular parts, overlap and machine stitch the pieces together securely (this is a stress point of the bag, so you may wish to stitch a square and diagonally across the square from each corner).
+Gather the two triangular parts, overlap and machine stitch the pieces together securely (this is a stress point of the bag, so you may wish to stitch a square diagonally across the square from each corner).

 Finally, pull the handle back over this join, you may wish to slip stitch in place but I think it is unlikely to shift around too much!

-How to add a slip pocket to the lining
+How to add a slip pocket to the lining of the origami bag

 Please note you need to add the pocket before you sew up the bag.
 Firstly stitch up your slip pocket using a piece of lining fabric measuring 5 1/2″ by 12″.
 Next work out the placement of the pocket, fold your lining fabric as you would when making the bag.
 Position your pocket in place and pin.
 Unfold your fabric and stitch the pocket in place then continue with making your bag.